telegott/r.example/README.md

 - `usethis::use_github_actions()`
 - `renv::snapshot(type="explicit")`

+Adapt the `R-CMD-check.yaml` to the state of this repository.

 On GitHub,
 - under settings/Options make sure that in the section "Merge Button", only "Allow squash merging" is active.
 Also check "Automatically delete head branches"
 - under settings/Branches click add "Add rule" enter "main" under "Branch name pattern" and check "Require a pull request before merging " and "Require status checks to pass before merging"